opensearch-project/project-website/_posts/2023-01-18-Introducing-Identity.markdown

 To work effectively, application developers need to know what users can and cannot do in OpenSearch based on the permissions assigned to them.
 Likewise, administrators responsible for setting up users and the permissions assigned to users require a reliable way to make sure the permissions are configured correctly.
 Given the degree of complexity that these configurations can reach in large systems, there needs to be a way to verify which users have what permissions.
 At this time, a mechanism that would allow administrators and developers to check these mappings doesn’t exist.

-The approach to closing this gap is to provide a robust set of APIs that will allow these checks on permissions.
+Our approach to closing this gap is to provide a robust set of APIs that will allow these checks on permissions.
 Furthermore, these APIs should have the capacity to work not only in core OpenSearch but across all plugins and extensions as well.

 ### Plugin and extension restrictions